brlol/RedeskyNew/README.md

 # Configurations
-Configurations for Liquid Drip/Liquid Bounce and scripts.
+Configurations and scripts for Liquid Drip, Liquid Bounce, and Lint.
 Fully updated and bypassing.

 All configurations are made by me and nobody else.
 Free to use.
 # Usage